ChaoSBYNN/ChaoSBYNN/README.md

 ### Hello World 👋

 - ⚡ Focusing on Java and ...
-- 🔭 I’m currently working on Nothing
+- 🔭 I’m currently working IoT
 - 🌱 I’m be interested in 42
 - 📫 How to reach me: https://chaosbynn.github.io